 Tether is a cryptocurrency issued on the Bitcoin blockchain via the Omni Layer Protocol.
 Each unit of the coin is backed by a U.S Dollar held in the reserves of the Tether Limited and can be redeemed through the Tether Platform.
 The cryptocurrency can be transferred, stored, spent, just like Bitcoin or any other cryptocurrency.
 Tether was created to facilitate the transfer of national currencies, to provide users with a stable alternative to Bitcoin and to provide an alternative for exchange and wallet audits.

-The coin has a market cap of $2.8 Billion and remain stable near $1 since the launch.
+The coin has a market cap of $2.8 Billion and remains stable near $1 since the launch.

 #9 Cardano (ADA)